ephes/django-cast/README.md

 - Code blocks for the Wagtail page editor
 - Use [Twitter Player Card](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/player-card)
   for links to podcast episode detail pages
+- Tags and categories for posts which are then included in the faceted navigation UI (beta feature)

 ## Deployment